LoLab-MSM/Gleipnir/README.md

 #### PolyChord
 If you want run Nested Sampling simulations using [PolyChord](https://github.com/PolyChord/PolyChordLite) via the PolyChordNestedSampling class from the gleipnir.polychord, then you will need to install pypolychord.
-Build and instal instructions are in the README at: https://github.com/PolyChord/PolyChordLite
+Build and install instructions are in the README at: https://github.com/PolyChord/PolyChordLite

 However, as per [PolyChordLite GitHub Issue 11](https://github.com/PolyChord/PolyChordLite/issues/11) there is a version of pypolychord on PyPI which should work for linux-64: